cksystemsteaching/selfie/manuscript/semantics.md

 There are two fundamental reasons why computers use bits and nothing else.
 The first reason is that the two values of a bit can readily be distinguished by electronic circuits using different levels of voltage, say, low voltage for 0 and high voltage for 1.
 Distinguishing more values is possible and would be exciting to see but has largely not yet happened for technological reasons.
 The second reason is that whatever you can say using any number of values per digit greater than two you can also say using two values with only an insignificant difference in the number of digits you need to say the same thing.
 More on that in the [next chapter](#encoding).

 Selfie is a program written in some programming language.
 We eventually explain what that means but before doing so we first look at selfie as we and the machine see it.
-Selfie is fully contained in a single file called `selfie.c` which currently consists of around one hundred and fifty thousand characters.
+Selfie is fully contained in a single file called [`selfie.c`](https://github.com/cksystemsteaching/selfie/blob/master/selfie.c "selfie.c") which currently consists of around one hundred and fifty thousand characters.

 [Character](https://en.wikipedia.org/wiki/Character_(computing) "Character")
 : A unit of information that roughly corresponds to a grapheme, grapheme-like unit, or symbol, such as in an alphabet or syllabary in the written form of a natural language.
 Examples of characters include *letters*, numerical *digits*, common *punctuation marks* (such as "." or "-"), and *whitespace*.
 The concept also includes *control characters*, which do not correspond to symbols in a particular natural language, but rather to other bits of information used to process text in one or more languages.
 Examples of control characters include *carriage return*, *line feed*, and *tab*, as well as instructions to printers or other devices that display or otherwise process text.

-You may see for yourself by using the `less` command:
+You may also see for yourself by downloading [selfie](https://github.com/cksystemsteaching/selfie/archive/master.zip "selfie") and then using the `less` command in your terminal (use the `cd` command first to go into the top folder of selfie which is where you unzipped it on your machine):

 {line-numbers=off}
 ```